Sunni Islam: Books of God

 The Sunnis further believe in the books of God, sent to the envoys of God.
 To them belong the Quran, the Torah, the Gospel and the Psalms.

 The Quran is according to Sunni views the speech of God.
 Who listens to it and regards it as human speech is according to Sunni Creed by at-Tahāwī an infidel.
 The Quran as the speech of God is sent down by the "trustworthy Spirit" (ar-rūḥ al-amīn; surah 26:193) and taught by Muhammad.
 God sent him down as inspiration (wahy) on his Messenger.
 The path of God's speech to the community of Muslims is a multi-stage process: God pronounced it, the angel Gabriel heard it and Mohammed repeated it, Mohammed repeated it to his companions, and the Ummah repeated them.

 As the speech of God, the Quran is according to Sunnism uncreated.
 The teachings of the creation of the Quran is rejected by Sunnis.
 Anyone who takes this teaching is regarded as an unbeliever.
-The Quran is recited with the tongue, written into books and memorized by the heart, but remains the uncreated speech of God, because it is individable and can not be split by the transmition from heart to paper.
+The Quran is recited with the tongue, written into books and memorized by the heart, but remains the uncreated speech of God, because it is undividable and can not be split by the transmission from heart to paper.
 At-Tahāwī specifies that the Quran is not created like human speech.
 Rather, it came from God in an unexplained way as a word (qaul).
 Ibn Taymīya explains that the Quran originated from God and will return (sc.
 At the end of times) too.